DreaserousProductions/club-management/README.md

 ### Deployment
 The project is deployed on AWS.
-To view the project, please contact:
-    - `+91 72000 97169` (WhatsApp)
-    - `naghul.pranav.a.s.4@gmail.com`
-to request the lab instance to be started.
+To view the project, please contact `+91 72000 97169` (WhatsApp) or `naghul.pranav.a.s.4@gmail.com` to request the lab instance to be started.
 You will be provided a link (Eg: `http:\\100.100.100.100:4200`) to access the site's current version.

 ## Under Development
 - **Mobile Responsiveness**: Improving the layout and design to ensure a seamless experience across various screen sizes and devices.